doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 After you have installed the game, run the Morrowind Launcher and boot to the main menu.
 This ensures the proper files are generated.

 # Morrowind Code Patch
 The Morrowind Code Patch (MCP) is an engine-level fix for the Morrowind.exe.
 It is an essential utility.
 The MCP must be installed manually.
-Do not place this in your Wrye Mash "Mods" directory.
 1. Download the Morrowind Code Patch main file from [Morrowind Code Patch](https://www.nexusmods.com/morrowind/mods/19510?)
 1. Extract to your Morrowind root directory (C:\...\Morrowind).
 Do not extract it to Morrowind\Data Files.
 1. Download the MCP Beta from [MCP Skunk Works](https://www.nexusmods.com/morrowind/mods/26348/?tab=files)